Western Australian Sports Star of the Year

-The Western Australian Sports Star Award, currently known as The West Australian RAC Sports Star Award, is an annual award for sportspeople from the Australian state of Western Australia and/or playing for teams based in Western Australia.
-It has been running since 1956.
+The Western Australian Sports Star Award, currently presented at the SportWest Awards, is an annual award for sportspeople from the Australian state of Western Australia and/or playing for teams based in Western Australia.
+It has been running since 1956 and has grown to celebrate sport in the West Australian community along with high-performance achievements that have been part of the tradition of the Awards.

 The award has had several multiple winners.
 Cricketer Dennis Lillee won the award five times (1971, 1972, 1975, 1976, and 1981), and is the only person to win the award in consecutive years on two separate occasions.
 Another cricketer, Rod Marsh, was the second person to win the award four times (1972, 1973, 1974, and 1981), and is the only person to win the award in three consecutive years.
 Golfer Graham Marsh (1973, 1977, 1985, and 1986) and hockey player Ric Charlesworth (1976, 1979, 1986, and 1987) also won the award four times, while swimmer David Dickson (1961, 1963, and 1966) and tennis player Margaret Court (1969, 1970, and 1973) won the award three times.

-Cricket has produced the most winners of the award, with 14 winners.
-Ten athletes and ten swimmers have won the award, as well as eight footballers, six cyclists, and six hockey players.
+Cricket has produced the most winners of the award, with thirteen winners.
+Twelve athletes and nine swimmers have won the award, as well as eight footballers, six cyclists, and six hockey players.
+The most recent edition of the SportWest Awards was presented in 2024.

-The most recent edition of the now titled RAC SportWest Awards were held at RAC Arena on Thursday 11 March 2021, delayed from 11 February due to a COVID-19 occurrence in Western Australia.
-The 2020 winner - Jai Hindley - claimed a second-place finish at the 2020 Giro d'Italia in only his third Grand Tour start and in the midst of a global pandemic.